At the end of the year most children should be able to:

 Multiplication & division

-- Solve one-step problems involving multiplication and division, by calculating the answer using concrete objects etc with the support of the teacher.
+- Solve one-step problems involving multiplication and division, by calculating the answer using concrete objects, pictorial representation and arrays with the support of the teacher.

 - Recall and use doubling and halving facts for numbers up to double 10 and other significant doubles.